WiltonLoch/trab_passeio/README.md

-#Markdown

-# h1 Trabalho final da disciplina de OPRP
+Trabalho final da disciplina de OPRP
-## h2 Competição de paralelização do algoritmo do passeio do cavalo
+Competição de paralelização do algoritmo do passeio do cavalo

-## h2 To do
+h2 To do

 - [x] Passeio do cavalo
 - [x] Multithread (paralelismo com Openmp)